 Alexander Exquemeling (1645-1707) provided one of the few eyewitness accounts of 17th-century piracy.
 A Frenchman, he sailed with buccaneers in the Caribbean.
-His descriptions of their cruelty, first published in Dutch in 1678, are still capable of making the reader feel physically sick.
+His vivid descriptions of their cruelty, first published in Dutch in 1678, are still capable of making the reader feel physically sick.

-IN SEARCH OF TREASURE In Treasure Island Jim Hawkins, who tells the story, sets sail in the Hispaniola to unearth a pirate's plan by Silver and Israel Hands to capture the ship and kill the crew.
+IN SEARCH OF TREASURE In Treasure Island, Jim Hawkins, who narrates the story, sets sail in the Hispaniola to unearth a pirate's buried booty.
+Jim overhears a plan by Silver and Israel Hands to capture the ship and kill the crew.